jack-bradshaw/Spyglass/README.md

 ### Default style resources
 Every Spyglass companion builder also exposes the `setDefaultStyleResource` method which is very similar to the `setDefaultStyleAttribute` method, except the supplied resource ID directly refers to a style resource instead of going through the current theme.

 It's convention for view classes to define a constructor with a signature similar to `public ExampleView(Context context, AttributeSet attrs, int defStyleAttr, int defStyleRes)`.
-The fourth parameter should be propagated to the `withDefaultStyleResoure` method of the Spyglass companion builder.
+The fourth parameter should be propagated to the `withDefaultStyleResource` method of the Spyglass companion builder.

 ### All together
 What happens if you supply a default style attribute, a default style resource and an `@DefaultTo` annotation?
 When multiple default sources are available, the Spyglass framework searches through them until a value is found.
 If the attribute is not found in the default style attribute, then the Spyglass framework moves onto the default style resource.
 If a value is still not found, it moves onto the default annotation.
 If no default annotation is found, then the method is not called at all.